7 Ways to Save Money on Clothes

 Chic By ChoiceBCBG Max Azria, Herve Leger, Valentino, Monique Lhuillier, Nicole Miller, Temperley London, etc.; a 4 or 8 day dress rental includes: free backup size, dry cleaning & insurance and refunds on all unworn dresses

-Girl Meets DressA 2 or 7 night rental includes dry cleaning; you can try 2 long or 3 short dresses and only pay for what you wear; insurance extra
+Girl Meets DressA 2 or 7 night rental includes dry cleaning and free UK delivery & returns; order up to 3 dresses and only pay for what you wear; insurance extra (£7)

 4. Use a Rewards Credit Card